-CLICK ON THESE LINKS TO GET MORE INFO ABOUT THE SYMPOSIUM:

-GENERAL INFORMATION ABOUT THE SYMPOSIUM
+CLICK ON THESE LINKS TO GET MORE INFO ABOUT THE SYMPOSIUM: GENERAL INFORMATION ABOUT THE SYMPOSIUM

 VOLUNTEERS ARE NEEDED

 How to volunteer

 DALE'S THOUGHTS

-HELP A PORTLAND AREA FOOD PANTRY AND CONTRIBUTE TO EMPTY
+HELP A PORTLAND AREA FOOD BANK AND CONTRIBUTE TO EMPTY BOWLS

-BOWLS
+Remember to register by April 5th before the cost increases!

 OUR APRIL DEMONSTRATOR IS STEVE NEWBERRY!